urbit/docs/using/ship-troubleshooting.md

 +++
-title = "Ship Troubleshooting" weight = 7
+title = "Ship Troubleshooting" weight = 8
 template = "doc.html"
 +++

-Urbit is still in the development stage, so there's a chance that your ship won't start properly.
+Urbit is still in the development stage, so there's a chance that your ship won't start properly, or will stop working properly when you.
 That's ok!
-This document is intended to help you in the event of your ship not working correctly.
+This document is intended to help you in such an event.

 ## Table of Contents